Revenue Recovery

 How to find unscheduled treatment in your PMS

-The reports already exist.
+The reports already exist inside your PMS.
 The work is opening them, filtering correctly, and turning the list into a weekly habit.

-In Dentrix: open the Unscheduled Treatment Plans List to surface every treatment plan posted to a chart that has not been scheduled (from the Treatment Planner or Office Manager reports menu).
-The Unscheduled Treatment Plans Report — the formal report version — includes patient insurance benefits remaining, which matters especially in the last quarter when annual maximums expire on December 31.
+In Dentrix: open the Unscheduled Treatment Plans List (Office Manager or Treatment Planner reports menu) to surface every treatment plan posted to a chart that has not been scheduled.
+The Unscheduled Treatment Plans Report — the formal report version — includes remaining insurance benefits, which matters especially in the last quarter when annual maximums expire on December 31.

 In Open Dental: open the Treatment Finder Report (Standard Reports > Lists > Treatment Finder) to identify active patients with treatment-planned procedures.